 From Stockbridge it's a short walk not only into the city centre, but also along the Water of Leith towards the Royal Botanic Gardens (to the east), or past St Bernard's Well towards the Dean Village and National Gallery of Modern Art (to the west).
 Or simply stroll the cobbled streets and browse the shops, independent bars and cafes, or the street market which is held throughout the year.

-To explore Stockbridge in more detail as part of a private tour of the city, contact me to arrange a date and time!
+Explore Stockbridge in more detail as part of a private tour of the city!

 Edinburgh Expert Walking Tours is run by Gareth Davies, an adopted native of Edinburgh since 1998...